ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 ./mvnw clean package
 ```
-A target directory will be created and the application will be packaged in JAR file. e.g `STTApplication-0.0.1-SNAPSHOT.jar`.
+The application will be packaged in JAR file: `target/STTApplication-0.0.1-SNAPSHOT.jar`.

 ### 2. Test
-- before testing the application please login Kubernetes cluster and expose the stt service endpoint
+Login Kubernetes cluster and expose the STT service endpoint.
 ```
 kubectl port-forward svc/install-1-stt-runtime 1080
 ```
-- Set an environment variable for STT service as below.
-Java application will read the environment variable and make REST calls to that exposed service.
+Set the following environment variable.
+The Java application will use this to find the STT service.
 ```
 export STT_SERVICE_ENDPOINT=127.0.0.1:1080
 ```
-- Run the application
+Run the application.
 ```
 java -jar target/STTApplication-0.0.1-SNAPSHOT.jar
 ```
-- The application you will be exposed at port 8080.
-You can access the application at
+The application will listen on port 8080.
+Access the application in your browser at the following URL.
 ```
 http://localhost:8080
 ```